 - Apply a biblical worldview to secure computing methods.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be at least 100 words.
 At least 1 citation must be included in each thread and reply.
 Current APA formatting is required for any citations.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned as well as the preceding modules/weeks.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned as well as the preceding Modules: Weeks.
 Each exam will be open-book/open-notes and will have a time limit of 45 minutes.
 Each quiz will contain a variety of multiple-choice and true/false questions.